 Opalescence Whitening Toothpaste is cleverly formulated.
 Its ingredients combine to both whiten your teeth and provide maximum protection for tooth enamel.
 In our article on Best Whitening Toothpastes we rate it best product overall.
 This article explains why.

-Even if you are focussed on whitening, there are hundreds of toothpastes out there claiming to brighten your smile.
+Even if you are focused on whitening, there are hundreds of toothpastes out there claiming to brighten your smile.
 So how do you find the one that’s right for you?

 Most whitening toothpastes use abrasives to remove stains.
 These can cause irreversible damage to the tooth enamel.
 So it’s vital to find a paste that is both effective and safe!